 - Be a general practitioner who is licensed by the College of Physicians and Surgeons of British Columbia, OR

 - Be enrolled in a family practice residency program in BC, and

 Membership is free.
 To join, please complete the online application form.
 Applications must be approved by the board of directors, who will assign each member to a chapter.
 Membership has a five-year term, after which you are asked to reapply to maintain your membership status.

 Choosing or Forming a Chapter

-- Contact the Division’s executive director, Kathy Copeman-Stewart, about the possibility of forming a local chapter, or
+- Contact the Division’s interim executive director, Terrie Crawford, about the possibility of forming a local chapter, or

 - Join the Open Chapter – this is ideal for locums, those practicing in communities too small for a regional chapter, or doctors who wish to contribute to provincial-level rather than local change.